-Cells were grown in a traditional CO2 incubator to confluence in a 96-well Essen ImageLock™ plate before beginning a 96-well assay.
+Cells were grown in a traditional CO2 incubator to confluence in a 96-well Sartorius ImageLock™ plate before beginning a 96-well assay.
 In the case of Migration Assays, the wells are either coated with a biomatrix material or left uncoated to ensure that cells bind tightly to the well.

 With regard to the Invasion Assays, the plate’s wells are coated with biomatrix material so that the 3D gel layer adheres tightly.
 This set up produces the tissue-like environment required for invasion.
-The Essen ImageLock plates are used to ensure that the IncuCyte™ software automatically detects and registers the wounds.
+The Sartorius ImageLock plates are used to ensure that the IncuCyte™ software automatically detects and registers the wounds.

 At the same time, the 96-pin WoundMaker™ uses a series of 96 pins to remove the cells from the confluent monolayer, and produces reproducible and precise wounds in all the wells of a 96-well ImageLock plate.
-As soon as the plate is mounted into the WoundMaker, 96 precise wounds are made rapidly following the comprehensive protocol of Essen.
+As soon as the plate is mounted into the WoundMaker, 96 precise wounds are made rapidly following the comprehensive protocol of Sartorius.

 For Migration Assays: media comprising the suitable agents was washed and added to the plate, which was loaded into the IncuCyte®.

 For Invasion Assays: The ImageLock plate was washed and loaded onto a pre-chilled CoolBox 96F microplate rack (Biocision) and equilibrated for 5 minutes.
 Each well of the 96-well microplate was added with 50 to 70μl/well of an optimized concentration of biomatrix material.